-Influenced by the Smartcode work of Andres Duany and the urban architecture systems of Christopher Alexander and Nikos Salingaros, along with the principles and methodologies of Permaculture design, we have created a unique approach to urban and village planning where all stakeholders move through an intensive creative “process”.
+Influenced by the Smartcode work of Andres Duany and the architecture systems of Christopher Alexander, Nikos Salingaros, and Rudolf Steiner along with the principles and methodologies of permaculture design and bio-culture, we have created a unique approach to urban and village planning where all stakeholders move through an intensive creative “process”.
 We might say that everyone designs, everyone takes part in the development of the neighborhood.

 Is there such a thing as a healthy “urban ecosystem”?
 In essence, it is all about the function relationships that we create in our design process in order to tie all the many elements of an urban site(s) together into a patterned, working whole.

-- Make a thorough evaluation of the site and available ecological resources
+- Make a thorough evaluation of the village (suburban, urban) site, and available ecological resources

 - Investigate renewable and sustainable systems and materials

 - Complete detailed design (whether for raw land or preexisting settlements)